 In order to actively ventilate the greens, leaf blowers (model Stihl BR600) were attached to the solid drain pipe.
 Output of the blowers was 712cfm.
-The intent of the blowers was to inflate the covers and then let the gases exhaust through the solid drain pipe when the blowers were turned off and removed.
-However, over the course of winter, the snowpack became dense and ice formed, preventing inflation of the covers.
+The intent of the blowers was to inflate the covers and then let the gases exhaust through the solid drain pipe when the blowers were removed.
+However, over the course of winter, the snowpack became dense and ice formed, inhibiting the inflation of the covers.